What are Calendars?

 Title & Description: optional copy you can display above the calendar to add any necessary instructions or explanation.

 Display: Calendar or List.
-Calendar is the default using a typical graphical interface.
+The Calendar option is the default choice here when using a typical graphical interface.
 The list option lets you display as rows of text but still lets you navigate by different ranges (days/weeks/months).

 Starting Range: the calendar has options to display in multiple date ranges: by month, by week, and by day.
 The user will be able to change which range they display the calendar in.
 This selection sets the starting range.